bdwilson/ecovacs-api/README.md

 3. That's it.
 If you need to troubleshoot your docker image, you can get into it via:
 <code> # docker exec -it ecovacs-api /bin/bash</code> or
-<code># docker run -it ecovacs-api /bin/bash</code> and then poke around and run the commands below like "sucks".
+<code># docker run -it ecovacs-api /bin/bash</code> and then poke around and run the commands below in the troubleshooting section "sucks".

 # Usage
 <pre>